Massage / Soft Tissue Therapy

 Health fund rebates

-For Remedial Massage Treatment within the clinic, GCPSH is able to process health fund claims electronically through the HICAPS system.
+For Massage within the clinic, GCPSH is able to process health fund claims electronically through the HICAPS system.
 Please note that not all health funds are currently listed on the HICAPS system for Remedial Massage.
 In this situation and for all mobile massage treatments claims will need to be processed manually once a receipt has been issued.

 Please contact the clinic on (07) 5500 6470 for more information or to arrange an appointment.